 Alternatively, you can invest in oil stocks, as well as energy and oil ETFs with ownership.
-With CAPEX, you can trade 2,000+ CFDs on shares, indices, commodities, ETFs, bonds, forex, and cryptocurrencies and invest in +5.000 stocks and ETFs with ownership.
+With CAPEX, you can trade 2,000+ leveraged products on shares, indices, commodities, ETFs, bonds, forex, and cryptocurrencies and invest in +5.000 stocks and ETFs with ownership.

 - Create an account.
 Regardless of your chosen account, you need to register and complete the KYC process to verify your identity.

 - Fund your account with fiat money.
 Before buying and trading any oil assets, you need to fund your exchange account with U.S. dollars, Euros, or other currencies.